BESSER-PEARL/BESSER/docs/source/examples/gui_example.rst

 The example showcases a common domain involving libraries, books, and authors.
 The :doc:`../examples/library_example` presents a UML diagram illustrating the relationships between these entities.
 Additionally, the Python code for specifying the B-UML model, including classes, attributes, and relationships, is provided in the same section.

 The Python code to specify the GUI model, including various elements such as lists, buttons, screens, and view components is presented in the following code.
-Additionally, the FlutterMainDartGenerator, FlutterSQLHelperGenerator, and FlutterPubspecGenerator code generators are implemented in this example (lines 95_102).
+Additionally, the "FlutterGenerator" code generator is implemented in this example.
 Running this script will generate the output/ folder with the main.dart, sql_helper.dart, and pubspec.yaml files produced by each of the Generators respectively.

 .. code-block:: python